 Leonard Taylor, Missouri

-Missouri plans to carry out the execution of Leonard S. Taylor on Tuesday, February 7, 2023.
-The execution is scheduled to occur at 6 pm local time inside the execution chamber at the Eastern Reception, Diagnostic, & Corrections Center in Bonne Terre, Missouri.
-Fifty-eight-year-old Leonard is convicted of murdering 28-year-old Angela Rowe and her three children – 10-year-old Alexus Conley, six-year-old AcQreya Conley, and five-year-old Tyrese Conley.
+Leonard Taylor was executed by Missouri on Tuesday, February 7, 2023.
+He was pronounced dead at 6:16 pm local time, inside the execution chamber at the Eastern Reception, Diagnostic, & Corrections Center in Bonne Terre, Missouri.
+Leonard was 58 years of age.
+He was convicted and sentenced to death for murdering 28-year-old Angela Rowe and her three children – 10-year-old Alexus Conley, six-year-old AcQreya Conley, and five-year-old Tyrese Conley.
 They were found inside their home in Jennings, Missouri.
-Leonard has spent the last 14 years of death row in Missouri.
+Leonard spent the last 14 years of his life on death row in Missouri.

 On December 3, 2004, police received phone calls from relatives of Angela Rowe.
 Angela and her children had not been heard from in several days and the relatives requested police check out the homes she was sharing with her boyfriend, Leonard Taylor.
 Police arrived at the home in Jennings, a suburb of St. Louis, Missouri, and discovered that it was locked.
 They forced their way inside and they discovered the bodies of Angela, her two daughters, and one son.
 All had been shot to death.